 Known as the gateway to the isles, Oban is a stunning coastal town in Scotland that’s worth exploring from all corners and the best way to discover the west coast is by walking!
 Walking is one of the most popular activities for most travellers, as there are plenty of adventures, hidden trails and local hotspots to walk around.
 Also, being the Hebridean gateway and transport hub, it’s easy to hop on a ferry to another island, and join the number of explorers looking for a great day’s walking, giving them a taste of island life, culture and local history.
-We’ve listed some of our favourite walks that cater to all types of walkers.
+We’ve listed some of our favourite Oban walks, or walks near Oban that cater to all types of walkers.

 For a gentle stroll, you can enjoy a lovely 30 minute walk from our hotel to Ganavan Sands, a sandy beach that offers visitors great views out to Mull, Lismore and Morven.
 Two miles north of Oban along the esplanade, past the ruin of Dunollie Castle and Dog Stone, with a pavement most of the way, this is a fairly easy walk for all to enjoy.
 With gentle slopes, the beach has stunning views out towards Morven and Mull.
 With wonderful views the entire journey, you can continue your adventure by following the cycle path to Dunbeg or foot path to Dunstaffnage.